Inventions Boosting Health in the Developing World

 - Hygiene: Reusable pads that go unwashed can cause reproductive infections and illnesses.

 - Privacy: It is difficult to find a private place to wash a reusable pad in rural areas and in schools.

-- Stigma: Menstruation is highly stigmatized and it can create a lack of confidence in girls who do not receive enough support surrounding the subject.
+- Stigma: Menstruation carries a stigma and it can create a lack of confidence in girls who do not receive enough support surrounding the subject.

 Flo addresses these issues, allowing girls to have productive days and stay in school while normalizing menstruation.

 Hemafuse is a handheld device used for the autotransfusion of blood during an operation.
 This mechanical device was created by Sisu Global Health, a woman-led small business originating in Baltimore, Maryland.
-After members of Sisu Global Health witnessed the “soup ladle” method of blood transfusion in a Ghanian hospital, they wanted to create a safe alternative accessible to all.
-The device was originally invented to treat ruptured ectopic pregnancies, however, the device can also be used to replace or augment donor blood in an emergency situation.
+After members of Sisu Global Health witnessed the “soup ladle” method of blood transfusion in a Ghanaian hospital, they wanted to create a safe alternative accessible to all.
+Sisu Global Health originally invented Hemafuse to treat ruptured ectopic pregnancies, however, the device can also help replace or augment donor blood in an emergency situation.
 This device is imperative for developing countries as standard autotransfusion technology is very costly and these countries often do not have a ready supply of blood.